 Now, in the midst of the raging crisis in social care, unions have rightly stepped up recruitment and made demands around issues like PPE, but mostly not very aggressively, actively or with attempts to actually mobilise care workers.
 And both unions and the Labour Party have remarkably little to say in the way of “big picture” proposals to transform the sector.

-The labour movement does sometimes call for more funding, which particularly in the context of massive cuts is absolutely necessary; but more funding by itself means propping up and further enriching the companies who administer the existing disastrous system.
+The labour movement does sometimes call for more funding, which particularly in the context of massive cuts is certainly necessary; but more funding by itself means propping up and further enriching the companies who administer the existing disastrous system.

 Before the crisis and since, our movement has failed in its duty.
 By its timidity and conservatism it has sadly let down a million-plus workers doing a vital job and the many millions in some way supported by the service they provide.
 But if now is not the time to wake up and start fighting, when is?